twitvim/twitvim/README.md

 - Trending topics
 - Timeline filtering

+## Prerequisites

-TwitVim uses cURL to communicate with Twitter.
+TwitVim uses [cURL](http://curl.haxx.se/) to communicate with Twitter.
 Alternatively, you can configure TwitVim to use Vim's Perl, Python, Ruby, or Tcl interfaces for faster network I/O.

+Twitter OAuth requires either the [OpenSSL](http://www.openssl.org/) software or a Vim binary compiled with Perl, Python, Ruby, or Tcl.

+Some platforms already have cURL and OpenSSL preinstalled or have installation packages for those, so that is the easier way to satisfy the prerequisites.

 ## Installation